wiggleport/wiggle-docs/model.rst

 Identifiers
 -----------

+.. highlight:: yaml

-In short, identifiers are single words that don't start with a number or contain any punctuation other than the underscore (`_`).
+In short, identifiers are single words that don't start with a number or contain any punctuation other than the underscore (`_`) character.
 Identifiers never contain spaces.

-For a precise definition of what an Identifier means in Unicode_, Wiggleport follows in the footsteps of languages like C++11 and Swift with a simplified definition that doesn't require hefty character trait tables.
+For a precise definition of what an Identifier means in Unicode_, Wiggleport follows in the footsteps of languages like C++11 and Swift with a simplified definition that doesn't require hefty character trait tables:

 .. productionlist::
     identifier: `id_start` `id_continue`*